ti-cortex-m4/demo-java-completablefuture/doc/article.md

 4. to get the amount of the tax (a slow task, depends on tasks 3)
 5. to calculate the gross product price in the USD (a fast task, depends on tasks 3, 4)

-It is important that not all tasks are the same.
+Note that not all tasks are the same.
 Some of them are fast (they should be executed synchronously), and some of them are slow (they should be executed asynchronously).
 Some of them are independent (they can be executed in parallel), and some of them depend on the results of previous tasks (they have to be executed sequentially).

 The mentioned workflow is implemented below in three programming styles: synchronous, asynchronous based on _Future_, and asynchronous based on _CompletableFuture_.